21centurymotorcompany/bitqueryd/README.md

 ![api](./api.png)

+To summarize,

+1. You can write a portable JSON query to read from the blockchain.
-To summarize, you can use a JSON query object to represent an immutable stream of data from bitcoin, or also known as **API**.
+2. You can also add additional step to represent the processing logic, which will return your own custom immutable stream of data from bitcoin, or also known as **API**.
+2. When you mix and match these "API"s together, you can create applications that talk to one another in a deterministic manner.

 ---